attaboatengsr/HugoRecog/README.md

 # Hugo

-Using the snowboy library for voice recognition with require access to the internet.
+Using the snowboy library for voice recognition so that our device will not require access to the internet.